KnorpelSenf/cloudconvert-bot/README.md

 The bot runs with webhooks but it will automatically switch to long polling mode if 'dev' is contained in the bot name.
 (E. g. the primary test bot is [@cloud_convert_dev_bot](https://t.me/cloud_convert_dev_bot).)
 This way, you can host the bot efficiently (webhooks) and still use it locally (long polling).
+(I know it would be much nicer to control this via environment variable … hopefully in the future.)

 However, it will always rely on `.env`.
 The file `.env.production` will be ignored.
 You need to exchange them to switch between the bots.